 Whether you call them banners, headers, heroes or carousels one thing is certain – they are an essential component of eCommerce success.
-The chances are that they will be one of the first things your customers see when they land on your homepage, so it’s important to get them right.
+They’re likely to be one of the first things your customers see when they land on your homepage, so it’s important to get them right.
 Done correctly, they can drive sales and conversions.
-On the other hand, if they are created carelessly they are likely to have the opposite effect and instead confuse customers.
+But if they are created carelessly they may have the opposite effect and instead confuse customers.

 In this blog post we’ll be laying out the banner basics.
 This is helpful to know regardless of whether you’re creating the banner yourself or hiring a designer.
 After all, the clearer and more specific your brief is; the less room for interpretation there is.

-When it comes to choosing your banner size, the choice you make should depend on the purpose of the banner within your homepage.
+When it comes to your banner size, the choice you make should depend on the purpose of the banner within your homepage.
 If you have one central message that you really want to drive home, a full page background image will work best.
-If you want to show off multiple products or want to direct visitors to different areas of your website, a smaller banner will be more useful.
+However if you want to show off multiple products or direct visitors to different areas of your website, a smaller banner will be more useful.
 Here’s some examples:

 Slack have opted for a full page animated background image.
 The navigation is tucked away which means your immediate focus is on the visuals.
 This suits their business because they are selling one product, so only have one central message.
 The animation and simple design gives their homepage a modern feel, which is consistent with Slack’s branding.

 Pretty Little Thing, whereas, have chosen a slightly smaller banner.
 The primary purpose is to draw attention to their current collaborative collection with Maya Jama, which is a key selling point.
 Using a smaller image leaves room for PLT to promote their valentines collection and boast about their delivery deals, which is often a deciding factor for customers when deciding whether to complete a purchase.